Pristine Lakes Are Filled With Toxins - Slashdot

 Why not both?
 (Score:2)

+Actually, the water you drink isn't toxic because it's been treated and filtered and whatnot.

+Anyway, I've been to Lago di Garda back in 2009, it was beautiful, and I genuinely believed its water to be very clean (it was clear and without a shred of garbage in sight).

-Great, another emotion based article (Score:1)
+Great, another emotion based article (Score:2, Insightful)

 Can we get rid of MsMash please?
 All they post is emotionally based stories, none of this MEANS anything.